Construction News Summit 2014

 - Debate with political leaders over their construction policies post-election and scrutinise their plans for boosting private and public sector investment

-- Pinpoint where CEOs see their business in five years' time and their strategy to achieve it
+- Insight into where CEOs see their business in five years' time and their strategy to achieve it

-- Access major clients, developers and contractors procuring work
+- Networking and access to major clients, developers and contractors procuring work

-- Gain a competitive advantage in major sectors including housing and infrastructure
+- Businesses gain a competitive advantage in major sectors including housing and infrastructure

-- Evaluate the impact the skills deficit will have on the ability of the industry to sustain growth
+- Evaluating the impact the skills deficit will have on the ability of the industry to sustain growth